intersel/Blapy/README.md

 The ones who gave up with AngularJS and other javascript frameworks to build web app... like me ;-)

 #Why should I use that?!
-The concept of a web application getting data through REST Api with a client application that is doing the job of connecting the whole to build an application is generally a difficult job whereas PHP websites built on a standard CMS are easy to handle and do this job quite naturally...
+The concept of a web application getting data through REST Api with a client application that is doing the job of connecting the whole to build an application is quite a difficult job...

-Except that we reload pages when clicking a link... or we need to do ajax calls to update part of our pages...
+Whereas PHP websites built on a standard CMS are easier to handle...
+The standard CMS does the page generation job quite naturally for years...
+Except that we reload pages when clicking a link... or we need to do ajax calls to dynamically update part of the pages...

 So, the idea is to provide a simple environment that don't change your habits when creating your website without having the hassle of creating ajax calls:
 * no complicated framework to understand to build your application
 * no REST or Ajax url end points to develop
-* building the pages don't change from the old normal way
+* building the pages don't change from the old normal way, meaning you can continue to use your standard LAMP and CMS environement
 * configuration is really simple and quite natural: it uses html5 "data" attributes to be configured and there is quite nothing to do from an existing website :-)
 * the history of browsing is kept